 In cucumbers, you can find vitamins C and K, and lots of fibre!

 Did you know that soaking cucumbers in vinegar actually makes them even better for you?
 By soaking them in vinegar, you're helping create the perfect fuel for your belly.
 The incredible amounts of fibre increase the healthy bacteria needed for proper digestion.

 As you may already know, cucumbers are a huge source of water and keep your body hydrated.
 This is why they are so highly recommended as an after-workout snack!
-They are also full of electrolytes, which help prevent dehydration.
+They are also full of electrolytes, which helps prevent dehydration.